-You may have heard about the university lab accident at Texas Tech, fatal firework accident in Hawaii, and natural gas explosion at ConAgra plant.
-Join Dr. Mary Beth Mulcahy of the US Chemical Safety Board as she shares the amazing work done by the CSB investigative staff and the valuable lessons all chemists can learn to prevent chemical accidents.
+You may have heard about the university lab accident at Texas Tech, the fatal firework accident in Hawaii, and the natural gas explosion at ConAgra plant.
+Join Dr. Mary Beth Mulcahy of the U.S. Chemical Safety & Hazard Investigation Board as she shares the amazing work done by the CSB investigative staff and the valuable lessons all chemists can learn to prevent chemical accidents.

 What You Will Learn

-- The Role of the US Chemical Safety Board
+- The Role of the U.S. Chemical Safety & Hazard Investigation Board

 - Root cause investigations of chemical accidents

 - Tips on how to prevent chemical accidents

 - And much more…

 Date: Thursday, February 20, 2014 @ 2-3 pm ET

 Meet the Experts